Covid or hay fever?

 You might also be more likely to have a cough with hay fever if you suffer from asthma, as allergens can cause your airways to tighten.

-A cough caused by Covid-19 is more likely to be accompanied by a high temperature, a symptom that is not associated with hay fever.
+A cough caused by Covid-19 is more likely to be accompanied by a high temperature.
+This is a symptom that is not associated with hay fever.

 Can hay fever make Covid worse?

-It is known that pre-existing conditions, particularly those that affect your immune system like autoimmune diseases, can make people more vulnerable to Covid-19.
+It's known that pre-existing conditions, particularly those that affect your immune system, can make people more vulnerable to Covid-19.